Autism Children's Book for Ages 6 to 14

 Does Your Child Carry an Invisible Weight?

-Many autistic children spend their days masking, pretending to be okay, hiding their real feelings, absorbing others’ emotions.
-By the time they get home, they’re exhausted from carrying an invisible backpack full of everything they couldn’t express.
+Many autistic children spend their days masking.
+Pretending to be okay.
+Hiding their real feelings.
+Absorbing everyone else’s emotions without even meaning to.
+By the time they get home they are exhausted from carrying an invisible backpack full of everything they could not express.

 This book helps children:

-• Learn that therapy is a safe space, not a place to be “fixed”.
+Learn that therapy is a safe space, not a place to be fixed Find real tools to unpack their feelings with the trusted adults in their life

-Join Adrián on a mountain hike that becomes a journey of self-discovery.
+Join Adrián on a mountain hike that becomes something much bigger.

-When Adrián feels his invisible backpack getting heavier with big emotions, literal thinking, and the exhausting work of masking, his family helps him explore what it means to carry feelings, both his own and others’.
-Through the metaphor of a mountain trail and a peaceful lake, this story addresses hyper-empathy, masking, therapy as a safe space, and the tools that help autistic children navigate their inner world.
+When Adrián feels his invisible backpack getting heavier with big emotions, literal thinking, and the exhausting work of masking, his family helps him explore what it actually means to carry feelings, both his own and everyone else’s.
+Through a mountain trail and a quiet lake at the top, this story covers hyper-empathy, masking, therapy as a safe space, and the real tools that help autistic children navigate their inner world.

 Flip the pages and take a peek inside the book!